-Albion Women’s Sophie Perry has been called up to the Republic of Ireland squad for their upcoming World Cup Qualifier against Slovenia on 30th October.
+Brighton & Hove Albion women defender Sophie Perry has joined up with the Republic of Ireland squad for their upcoming European Championship qualifier against Finland in Dublin on Monday 21st September, kick-off 7.30pm.

 The team played a training game against Northern Ireland today and will now begin their preparations for the match at the Tallaght Stadium next Monday.

 Manager Sue Ronan has named Perry as one of 23 players in the squad which will be reduced ahead of the Finland match.

 - JACOB REMF MARK PASSES £14,000 MARK

 - BURNLEY V ALBION LIVE ON SKY

 - INCE SIGNS NEW DEAL

 - GALLERY: ROTHERHAM UNITED